 - An endowed graduate award is established with a minimum gift of $100,000.

-Cornell Engineering will well-known for programs in supporting diversity, student project teams, undergraduate research, leadership certificate programs, and entrepreneurship.
+Cornell Engineering is well-known for programs in supporting diversity, student project teams, undergraduate research, leadership certificate programs, and entrepreneurship.
 Support of an innovation fund allows the dean or director of vital programs to apply funds to where they are needed most urgently and allow leadership to act quickly when new ideas need to start moving.

 - An endowed named dean or director excellence fund is established with a minimum gift of $100,000.